josharchibald/General-Assembler/System_Specification.md

 GenA is command line based.
-To use GenA the user should first put the provided `gena` executable in their executable folder (on *Nix like environments, this is either in “/usr/local/bin” or “/usr/bin”; on Windows this is in "%LocalAppData%\Programs” or any directory in the %PATH% environment variable).
+To use GenA the user should first put the provided `gena` executable in their executable folder (on *Nix like environments, this is either in “/usr/local/bin” or “/usr/bin”; on Windows this is in "%LocalAppData%/Programs” or any directory in the %PATH% environment variable).
 Alternatively, users can just make symbolic links to these directories.
 Now the user can run the `gena` command from the terminal with the following flags:

 * `-h`

-  * The help flag will display a scrollable screen that explains how to use GenA in the terminal.
-The interface is similar to a Linux man page.
+  * The help flag will display a usage message.

 * `-f`